Spatiotemporal Control of Charge +1 Topological Defects in Polar Active Matter: Defect dynamics on a disk

-We numerically solve the dynamic equations on a randomized point cloud.
-The differential operators are evaluated using Discretization-Corrected Particle Strength Exchange (DC-PSE)~\cite{Schrader.2010,singhMeshfreeCollocationScheme2023a}, which was implemented in the OpenFPM library for scalable scientific computing~\cite{Incardona.2018} using a template-expression system for hydrodynamic equations~\cite{Singh.2021}.
-We solve for Stokes flow with a pressure-correction algorithm to ensure incompressibility~\cite{Singh:2023c} and evolve the system in time using the adaptive Adams--Bashforth--Moulton time-stepping method \cite{Singh2025} , Sect.
-S~I~\cite{SI} for details.
-We use the parameters given in Tab.
-S~I~\cite{SI}.
+For numerical solutions to the dynamic equations we used a randomized point cloud in space and evaluated the differential operators using Discretization-Corrected Particle Strength Exchange (DC-PSE)~\cite{Schrader.2010}.
+The scheme was implemented in the OpenFPM library for scalable scientific computing~\cite{Incardona.2018} using a template-expression system for hydrodynamic equations~\cite{Singh.2021}.
+We solved for Stokes flow with a pressure-correction algorithm to ensure incompressibility~\cite{Singh:2023c} and evolved the system in time using the adaptive Adams--Bashforth--Moulton time-stepping method~\cite{singh_integrating_2026}.
+See App.~\ref{app:numerics} for details and Tab.~\ref{tab:parameters_constitutiveequ} for parameter values.

-At the disk boundary $r=r_o$, we implement no-slip conditions for the velocity and impose $\psi=\psi_b$ and $|\mathbf{p}|=1$.
-The boundary conditions impose the presence of a topological defect of charge $+1$ in the polar field.
-The initial conditions for $\mathbf{p}$ are obtained by fixing the position of the defect at some $r\neq0$ and minimizing the elastic energy $F$, Fig.~S1a and Sect.
-S~IV~A~\cite{SI}.
-We then add a small random angular perturbation to $\mathbf{p}$ with a magnitude that vanishes at the boundary and the defect center.